Chia-Network/chia-dev-guides/guides/crash-course/smart-coins.md

 2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824
 ```

-The hash value we will use is going to be `0x2cf24dba5fb0a30e26e83b2ac5b9e29e1b161e5c1fa7425e73043362938b9824` (we just added `0x` to the beginning).
+Write this value down somewhere you can refer to later.

-## Currying the Puzzle
+### Curry the Hash

-We now need to curry the value for `PASSWORD_HASH` into the password puzzle.
-This will produce a new puzzle unique to this password.
+We now need to curry the value for `PASSWORD_HASH` into this program.
+This will produce a new program unique to this password.

 :::caution
 If you decided to use a different password, you will need to issue these commands with a different hash.
 Replace the hash in this command with the one you calculated. **It is important to not forget the `0x` prefix in front of the hash**, since you are representing it as a Chialisp value.